 Wikipedia

-Initially available only in English, Wikipedia now exists in more than 300 languages.
-The English Wikipedia, with over |R}}/10^6)}} million articles, remains the largest of the editions, which together comprise more than }} articles and attract more than 1.5 billion unique device visits and 13 million edits per month (about 5edits per second on average) . , over 25% of Wikipedia's traffic comes from the United States, followed by Japan at 6.38%, the United Kingdom at 5.81%, Germany at 4.97%, Russia at 4.86%, and the remaining 52.25% split among other countries.
+Initially available only in English, Wikipedia exists in over 340 languages and is the world's ninth most visited website.
+The English Wikipedia, with over |R}}/10^6)}} million articles, remains the largest of the editions, which together comprise more than }} articles and attract more than 1.5 billion unique device visits and 13 million edits per month (about 5edits per second on average) . , over 25% of Wikipedia's traffic comes from the United States, while Japan, the United Kingdom, Germany and Russia each account for around 5%.

 -